nanophyto/Abil/docs/source/user-guide/two-phase-ensemble.rst

 ^^^^^^^^^^^^^^^^^^

 Next we train our model.
-Note that depending on the number of hyper-parameters specified in the YAML file this can be computationally very expensive and it recommended to do this on a HPC system.
+Note that depending on the number of hyper-parameters specified in the YAML file this can be computationally very expensive and it recommended to do this on a  :doc:`HPC system <hpc>`.

 .. literalinclude:: ../../examples/2-phase.py
    :lines: 39-43